Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 After running the algorithm for over 6000 generations, after about an hour, I'm really please with the results!

 I'm surprised by the details the algorithm was able to replicate.
 For example, the curvature of the top of the ruby is really well defined, given that we're working with only straight lines.
 Also, the highlights along the gem's facets were captured well.
 If I squint, I have a hard time distinguishing the target image from the result.
-With that said, there's clearly some points stuck in the upper left corner that are shading part of the background the wrong color, but that said, I think it's those points contributing to the curvature I mentioned earlier.
+With that said, there's clearly some points stuck in the upper left corner that are shading part of the background the wrong color, but I think it's those points contributing to the gem's curve that I mentioned earlier.

-I thought that the algorithm made a lot of early success, and by generation 120, I was already impressed by the progress.
+I thought that the algorithm had a lot of early success, and by generation 120, I was already impressed by the progress.
 As the algorithm continued to run, I felt the gains were diminishing, which is to be expected from an evolutionary algorithm.
 After about generation 2000, I felt like the algorithm was just making small tweaks to the image, but not really improving it, although it is clear that some refinements were being made.

 <div style="text-align:center; margin: 10px auto 10px auto;">
   <img style="border: 1px solid gray; padding: 20px" src="/assets/images/low_poly_image_generation/skip_montage.png" />